 In 2012, James founded Prima Luce.
 The ensemble has toured extensively through Europe and rural Australia and have released three CDs, selling over 4,000 disks.
 In 2014, James conducted the London Classical Soloists, for which he was highly commended.
-In 2015 James was invited to audition for the Rundfunk Radio Chorus in Berlin, he was highly commended in the Sydney Eisteddfods, Elizabeth Todd Lieder Price, Margaret Nixon and won First Price in the Wagga Eisteddfod.
+In 2015 James was invited to audition for the Rundfunk Radio Chorus in Berlin.
+He was highly commended in the Sydney Eisteddfods, Elizabeth Todd Lieder Price, Margaret Nixon and won the Wagga Eisteddfod.
 In 2017 he was asked by Living Museums to present as part of a Symposium at Elizabeth Bay House.
-James perfromed a recital of German Lieder and early Australian Compositions, for which he sang to his own accompaniment from an 1830 Collard and Collard Square Piano.
+James performed a recital of German Lieder and early Australian Compositions, for which he sang to his own accompaniment from a Collard and Collard square piano (1830).
 In 2017 he was also chosen to partake in the finals of the Royal Philharmonic Orchestra’s Oratorio Competition in Melbourne.

 He has worked under conductors such as Johannes Fritsch, Richard Bonynge, Paul Dyer, Stephen Moore, Thomas Wilson, Dr Neil McEwan, Ronald Smart and Eduardo Diazmuñoz.
-James has studied with Dr Neal Peres Da Costa, Huguette Brassine, Arnan Wiesel, Prf.
-Jan Delpratt and Anke Heppner, and has had master classes with Gerard Willems, Natasha Vlassenko, Geoffrey Lancaster, Julia Leshneva, Florian Boesh and the past musical director of the Sistine Chapel Choir, Cardinal Domenico Bartolucci.
+James has studied with Professor Neal Peres Da Costa, Huguette Brassine, Arnan Wiesel, Professor Jan Delpratt and Anke Hoeppner, and has had master classes with Gerard Willems, Natasha Vlassenko, Geoffrey Lancaster, Julia Lezhneva, Florian Boesch and the past musical director of the Sistine Chapel Choir, Cardinal Domenico Bartolucci.

 James is also an experienced teacher.
 James accompanied his own students at the prestigious Cowra eisteddfod resulting in his students receiving first and second place for the musical and sacred sections, and a highly commended in the Aria and Song competitions.